xmlking/micro-starter-kit/docs/gitops.md

 - sign images
 - push images to GCR
 - generate deploy/deploy.yaml for k8s with Helm or Kustomize
+- generate release on GitHub

+## Deployment Pipeline

+- Deploy to KinD on CI
+- E2E Test

 - deploy to GKE